 Sometimes an artist’s paintbrush, sometimes a hammer ……… sometimes a Ferrari, sometimes a steamroller …….. sometimes a microsurgeon, sometimes a butcher …….. sometimes a harpist and other times a rock bassist: our right-arm and bow need to be able to perform an incredible variety of movements, from the ultra-delicate to the savagely brutal.
-Although the left-hand does contribute to sound quality, it is the right arm, with or without the bow, that sets the strings and cello in vibration and “makes” the sound.
+Although the left-hand also contributes to sound quality, it is the right arm, with or without the bow, that sets the strings and cello in vibration and “makes” the sound.
 For us string-players, it is the equivalent not only of a singer’s (or wind player’s) breath but also of their tongue: we sing with the bow, but we also talk, whisper, scream, shout, groan, whimper and cry with it (see Bow Articulations).
 Although we automatically think of “Right Arm Technique” as referring to our use of the bow, pizzicato is also an important, revealing (and neglected) component of what this hand needs to do.

 The great violin pedagogue Ivan Galamian (1903-1981) – who Leonard Rose described as being his most invaluable teacher – insisted that more than 80% of “good playing” comes from the righthand/arm.